lilyhuan/67272_phase5/README.md

 67-272: Creamery Project (Spring 2020)
 ===

-This is project created for 67-272: Application Design and Development.
+This is a project created for 67-272: Application Design and Development.

 This particular version is in Rails 5.2.7 because of some callback bugs in the current 6.0 version of Rails.